humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-21-computer-science-in-javascript-doubly-linked-lists.md

   - Linked List
   - Programming
 ---
 In my [last post][1], I discussed creating a linked list in JavaScript.
 This basic data structure is frequently used in computer science programs to teach the concept of pointers.
 The next step is to investigate the doubly-linked list.
 A doubly-linked list is similar to a single linked list except that it has bidirectional links between nodes.
-Instead of just having a `next` pointer on each node, there&#8217;s also a `previous` pointer and instead of just tracking the head of the list, you also track the tail (the last node).
+Instead of just having a `next` pointer on each node, there's also a `previous` pointer and instead of just tracking the head of the list, you also track the tail (the last node).

 <p style="text-align: center;">
   <a href="http://en.wikipedia.org/wiki/File:Doubly-linked-list.svg"><img src="/images/wp-content/uploads/2009/04/500px-Doubly-linked-list.svg_.png" alt="Doubly linked list diagram" width="500" height="34" /></a>